Research Degree Student

 I am a member of the Gender Violence and Health Centre (GVHC) within the Department Global Health and Development.
 I am currently a recipient of the Economic Social Research Councils's UBEL Doctoral Training Partnership scholarship.

 For my PhD, I am conducting mixed-methods research (egocentric network analysis, qualitative analysis, and agent-based modeling) using a complex adaptive systems approach to exploring labour migration pathways between Myanmar and Thailand.
 This research will explore the social and intermediary networks that inform, influence and coordinate migration pathways.
-Additionally, the research will investigate the decison making processes within recruitment planning.
-I will be using network analysis and agent based modelling techniques to map these networks and the actors within these networks to simulate the systems of migration and emergect outcomes (continuum of decent work to modern slavery).
+Additionally, the research will investigate migration decison making.
+I will be using network analysis and agent based modelling techniques to map these networks and the actors within these networks to simulate the systems of migration and emergect outcomes (labour exploitation continuums).

 Before pursuing doctoral studies I was a full time Research Fellow at LSHTM.
 I worked on the LINEA Project (Learning Initiative on Norms, Exploitation and Abuse).
 LINEA investigates social norms and structural factors driving child sexual exploitation and abuse.
 The project's aim is to inform prevention.
 I was also a Co-Investigator, alongside Principal Investigator Dr. Mazeda Hossain, on a DfID funded study evaluating both International Rescue Committee and Care International's GBV case management interventions in Dadaab refugee camp, Kenya.